flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WaveRunner-9000/WaveRunner-9000.md

 oscilloscope = ik.teledyne.MAUI.open_visa("TCPIP0::192.168.0.10::INSTR")

 # Perform operations on the oscilloscope
-# For example, you can read the waveform from a channel
-channel = oscilloscope.channel[0]
-xdat, ydat = channel.read_waveform()
+oscilloscope.run()
+print(oscilloscope.trigger_state)

-# Print the waveform data
+# Close the connection
-print("X Data:", xdat)
-print("Y Data:", ydat)
+oscilloscope.close()
 ```

-This code connects to the oscilloscope at the specified IP address ("TCPIP0::192.168.0.10::INSTR") using the VISA protocol.
-It then reads the waveform data from the first channel and prints the X and Y data.

-Note: The IP address used in the code is just an example.
-You need to replace it with the actual IP address of your WaveRunner 9000 Oscilloscope.
+This code imports the `instrumentkit` module and uses the `open_visa` function from the `ik.teledyne.MAUI` module to connect to the oscilloscope.
+The IP address "192.168.0.10" is used as an example, and you should replace it with the actual IP address of your oscilloscope.

+Once connected, you can perform operations on the oscilloscope, such as starting the trigger in automatic mode and printing the trigger state.
+Finally, you can close the connection to the oscilloscope using the `close` method.

+Note: This code assumes that you have installed the necessary dependencies and have the correct VISA backend configured.

 </TabItem>
 </Tabs>